Navigating Military Landlord and Tenant Relationships

 Military landlords bring a huge financial investment to the table.
 Maybe they purchased a home near their duty station, and now they have orders to PCS.
 They’ve chosen to rent out the property, either because it was a bad time to sell, they wanted an additional source of income, or because they hope one day to return to it, so they’re entrusting their home to someone else temporarily.

 They expect the tenant to live in the property and care for it in the same manner they did themselves.
 The problem is, not everyone does.
-And what’s even more difficult is the fact that they likely live hundreds, maybe even thousands, of miles from the property, which means that they have even less control over the property than the average civilian landlord.
+What’s even more difficult is the fact that they likely live hundreds, maybe even thousands, of miles from the property, which means that they have even less control over the property than the average civilian landlord.
 Sure, they can hire a property manager to be present.
 But even then, they’re still forced to trust someone else to maintain the home.

 Then there’s turnover.
 Even though they’re military and understand the frequent PCS moves, military landlords have to deal with finding a new renter when their military tenant gets new orders.
 They have to make repairs or updates on the property, get current photos, create an online listing, and then find a new tenant.
 With the help of a property manager or not, this process can be stressful when there’s a mortgage payment calling their name in addition to their current housing expenses.